-Allan Fitzroy Rae was born o 30 September 1922 in Rollington Town Kingston Jamaica.
-Allan Rae the former West Indies batsman who went on to become a leading administrator.
-He died at a nursing home in his native Jamaica at the age of 82 on 27, Feb 2005.
+Allan Fitzroy Rae was born on September 30, 1922, in Rollington Town, Kingston, Jamaica.
+Allan Rae, the former West Indies batsman, went on to become a leading administrator.
+He died at a nursing home in his native Jamaica at the age of 82 on February 27, 2005.
 Rae had been in failing health for several years.

-Allan Rae was born into a cricketing family his father played for Jamaica and Rae followed him to Kingston CC and then into the island side.
-The war meant that Rae, a solid but technically correct left-hand opener, did not play for West Indies until he was 26.
+Allan Rae was born into a cricketing family; his father played for Jamaica, and Rae followed him to Kingston CC and then to the island side.
+The war meant that Rae, a solid but technically correct left-hand opener, did not play for the West Indies until he was 26.
 But he made an immediate impression with hundreds in the second and fourth Tests against India in 1948–49.
 He made his test debut against India in 1948–49 in the first Test of Delhi.

-Allan Rae, maintained his links with the game, becoming president of the Jamaican Cricket Association.
+Allan Rae maintained his links with the game, becoming president of the Jamaican Cricket Association.
 A post he held for more than a decade.
-As a member of the West Indies Board of Control (WIBC) led by his old partner Stollmmeyer.
-He argued that the ICC had no right to ban a player who had signed with Kerry Packer in the late 1970s claiming it was an unreadable restraint of trade.
+He was a member of the West Indies Board of Control (WIBC), led by his old partner, Stollmmeyer.
+He argued that the ICC had no right to ban a player who had signed with Kerry Packer in the late 1970s, claiming it was an unreadable restraint of trade.

-In a discussion recalling by former West Indies batsman Everton Weekes said, he was a great teammate.
-When he first met Rae he was attacking the player.
-But when we were on a tour of India he transformed his batting very sound and solidly.
-Then we sent to England he was proven again.
+In a discussion recalling former West Indies batsman Everton Weekes said he was a great teammate.
+When he first met Rae, he was attacking the player.
+But when we were on a tour of India, he transformed his batting very soundly and solidly.
+Then we sent him to England, and he was proven again.
 But he was a very intelligent person who played his cricket that way as well.
-He played to suit the condition and the team’s structure.
+He played to suit the conditions and the team’s structure.